Keith-S-Thompson/fizzbuzz-c/portability.md

   This relies on the `verify` script to invoke the compiler so that the macros are predefined, and on the compiler to accept command-line arguments to predefine macros.

+* `fizzbuzz114.c`
+  This requires an ASCII-compatible character set.